-Before you configure this device, note that when the Web Smart Switch is configured through an Ethernet connection, make sure the manager PC must be set on same the IP network.
-For example, when the default network address of the default IP address of the Web Smart Switch is 192.168.0.1, then the manager PC should be set at 192.168.0.x (where x is a number between 2 and 253), and the default subnet mask is 255.255.255.0.
+Before you configure this device, make sure the PC is configured to be in the same the subnet as the switch.
+For example, since the default the default IP address of the Web Smart Switch is 192.168.0.1, then the PC should be set to 192.168.0.x (where x is a number between 2 and 254), with a default subnet mask of 255.255.255.0.

-Open Internet Explorer 5.0 or above Web browser.
+Open Internet Explorer 5.0 or above.

-Enter IP address $\underline{\text{http://192.168.0.1}}$ (the factory-default IP address setting) to the address location.
+Enter IP address http://192.168.0.1 (the factory-default IP address setting) into the address bar.

-Or through the Web Management Utility, you do not need to remember the IP Address, select the device shown in the Monitor List of the Web Management Utility to settle the device on the Web Browser.
-When the following dialog page appears, remain enter the default password "admin" and press Login to enter the main configuration window.
+You can also access the browser configuration through the Web Management Utility.
+Select the desired Switch in the Monitor and click "Access Web".

+When the following dialog page appears, enter the default password "admin" and click Login.

+Figure 14.

-After entering the password, the main page comes up, the screen will display the device status.
+After entering the password, the system information screen will appear.

-Figure 9.
+Figure 15.
 System Information

-Setup Setting
+Setup Settings

-Find that there are seven items, including Port Setting, IEEE 802.1Q VLAN Settings, Trunk Setting, Mirror Setting, IEEE 802.1p Default Priority, Broadcast Strom Control Setting, Jumbo Frame Setting in Setup menu.
+There are seven options; Port Settings, IEEE 802.1Q VLAN Setting, Trunk Setting, Mirror Setting, IEEE 802.1p Default Priority, Broadcast Storm Control Setting and Jumbo Frame Setting